Are you fed up bumbling around your workshop not knowing how to do accurate work?

 You will learn to be responsive to the material, to this particular bit of wood, you will learn to cut it the way it wants to be cut and why that is important.
 You will gain control of the process of removing fine shavings, a tenth of a millimetre of wood at a time.
-In this way, you will have, in your own hands, access to creating quality through this very process.
+In this way, you will have, in your own hands, access to creating quality joinery.

-The fee for the week is £790 sterling inclusive of all materials, abrasives and polishes.
-A deposit of £290 sterling is payable in advance and is only returnable should you cancel the course eight weeks prior to the course starting date.
-The balance of £500 is payable four weeks before the course commences.
+The fee for the week is £870 sterling inclusive of all materials, abrasives and polishes.
+A deposit of £200 sterling is payable in advance and is only returnable should you cancel the course eight weeks prior to the course starting date.
+The balance of £600 is payable four weeks before the course commences.
+The course starts at 8.45 for 9.00 on Mondays and finishes at 3.30 pm on Fridays.
+This is to allow us to sharpen tools and clear up for Mondays.
 If you would be interested in joining us then please contact us via phone or email.
-Course fee and availability

 “A brief note of thanks for what proved to be an invaluable week with you and the team at Rowden Farm.
 It is difficult to capture the breadth and depth of what I personally got out of the time spent in your company; inspirational, educational and undoubtedly practical – the five days far exceeded my expectations.
 There is no question that my enthusiasm for pursuing the excellent standards in both design and workmanship that you espouse, has been fired.
 I would not have believed it possible to work to the tolerances you demand and am looking forward to the challenge of honing some of the skills I started to learn with you.

-I thoroughly enjoyed the intellectual stimulus the workshops provided, both in terms of the inspirational design and cutting edge techniques being employed.
+I thoroughly enjoyed the intellectual stimulus the workshops provided, both in terms of the inspirational design and cutting-edge techniques being employed.
 Equally the stimulus of some of our lunchtime chats provided me much food for thought across a broad panoply of subject matter.
 I was interested to find we share many of the same core values and similar philosophy where life is concerned.
 Once again thank you so much for providing the environment in which I could achieve so much at so many different levels.
-I can hardly wait for the next opportunity to immerse myself in the rich experience your workshops have to offer, when I come across in September for the Intermediate course – hopefully in the interim I will be able to refine my skills a little and be in a position to make a box to the exacting standards sought!
-In the meantime have a rewarding, creative and ultimately happy summer.”
-With kindest regards, John Lewis
+I can hardly wait for the next opportunity to immerse myself in the rich experience your workshops have to offer, when I come across in September for the Intermediate course – hopefully in the interim I will be able to refine my skills a little and be in a position to make a box to the exacting standards sought!”

 The friendliness and professionalism that imbues your workshop was a great pleasure, and your philosophy of craftsmanship an inspiration.Oh yes, and then there is the little box that I took